NarodGaming/ffxv-screenshot-grabber/README.md

 ## Supported Systems

 - Windows: 7, 8.1, 10, 11
-- Linux: SteamOS (officially supported), other distros should also work, no guarantee.
+- Linux: SteamOS (officially supported), other distros should also work, no guarantee

+macOS is not officially supported, planned to be investigated further at Sonoma launch.
+Feel free to investigate beforehand and create a pull request!
+(Look at FolderDetector.cs)

 ## Features